georgesims21/procdfs/README.md

 ```

 ## Introduction
-This is the coding project for my CS bachelor thesis, the aim is to recreate procfs and sysfs on a distributed level using the FUSE API.
+This is the coding project for my CS bachelor thesis, the aim is to recreate procfs on a distributed level using the FUSE API.

 TODO:
 - [ ] 1: **Writing a filesystem that will mostly reflect what is in the procfs**

-    ~- [ ] 1.1: Create the filesystem datastructures
-        - [x] 1.1.1: Tree (NODEs) to allow for parent, child and sibling node pointers for traversal, plus directory/file name [tree.c](src/tree.c)
-        - [x] 1.1.2: Queue to allow for the BFS search [queue.c](src/queue.c)
-        - [ ] 1.1.3: BFS algorithm~

     - [x] 1.1: Mirror procfs with basic directories and files